-The Pasadena Education Network has finished accepting applications to award the fourth Rodney E. Goodwin Memorial Scholarship.
-The scholarship will be awarded to one Pasadena Unified School District senior who will enroll in a 4 year college in fall 2018, is the first in his or her family to go to college, and demonstrates both need and academic success in high school.
+The Pasadena Education Network has finished accepting applications for the 4th Annual Rodney E. Goodwin Memorial Scholarship.
+This scholarship is awarded to one Pasadena Unified School District senior who will enroll in a 4 year college in fall 2018, is the first in his or her family to go to college, and demonstrates both need and academic success in high school.

 Rodney E. Goodwin passed away on March 12, 2014.
 A resident of Altadena since 1987, Rodney was loved by all who knew him because of his generous nature and loving spirit.
 Professionally, Rodney was the Chief Financial Officer for the Operating Engineers Trust Funds/IUOE Local 12 in Pasadena.
 Rodney grew up in the rural South, and because of the guidance he received while growing up, he was the first in his family to go to college.
 He was a proud graduate of Appalachian State University in Boone, North Carolina where he received a degree in Accounting.